innovation-first/paradox-innovation/content/blogs/kubecon/index.md

 Worst, what is smart today is obsolete the year after.
 Architects are asked to produce frugal, scalable, secured, easy-to-maintain and easy-to-modernize solutions.
 Needless to say, they need help.

-Recognizing these challenges, we decided to leverage generative AI to develop an AI assistant, called *Fred*, to help our architects and administrators to manage their Kubernetes applications.
+Recognizing these challenges, we decided to leverage generative AI to develop an open source AI assistant, called *Fred*, to help our architects and administrators to manage their Kubernetes applications.
 In contrast to the many generative AI initiatives ([KoPylot](https://github.com/avsthiago/kopylot), [Kubert](https://mykubert.com/), [cast.ai](https://cast.ai/) to name a few), our focus is to tackle higher-level architectural considerations:  does my architecture conform to best practice eco-design recommandations ? how could I reduce my energy consumption ?
 Can you help me assess the data flow of my entire application ?

 For this purpose, Fred features a modular multi-agent architecture that is well suited for building *domain-specific* experts.
 By customizing this architecture, we have created an assistant capable of deep analysis, management, and optimization of Kubernetes clusters.